 The senior team struggled in the championship through the 1960`s ,with many first round exits, but did contest the 1966 county final, again losing to Clan na nGael.
 However, poor results continued in the following years, resulting in relegation to intermediate ranks in 1972.

 Things slowly improved through the 1970`s.
 The under 12`s won their championship in 1971.
 The under 14 team contested the `73 final and then won the `74 county u14 title.
 In `76 the senior team won the intermediate league, which meant league football in the senior ranks but not the championship.
 1977 was a great year for the under-age teams.
 The under 14`s again won the county final, as did the minor team.
 The minors also contested the All-Ireland 7 a side final, losing to Tullamore.
 Finally, after nearly a decade in the lower ranks, Elphin finally won the Intermediate championship in 1979.

 The 1980`s began with more under-age success.
-The under 12 team winning the county final in `80 and the under 21`s winning their championship in `81.
+The under 12 team won the county final in `80 and the under 21`s won their championship in `81.
 Our senior team reached the 1986 county final, 20 years after the last appearance in one.
 Again it was Clann na nGael who beat us.
-This was a great Clan team that contested no fewer than 5 all ireland finals during this decade.
+This was a great Clan team that contested no fewer than 5 All-Ireland finals during this decade.